console Package¶

 expand – False Set width to full terminal width

-iterable – object An object to iterate on.
+iterable – object An object to iterate on, see tqdm example.

 label_mode – True Enable progress percentage label